ServioTRC/mario-bros-q-learning/README.md

 # mario-bros-q-learning
 Mario Bros Q Leaning project

 pip3 install gym-super-mario-bros
+pip3 install tensorflow

+## Running
+For running it is only needed to execute `python3 train.py` in the root directory from this proyect.

+## Special Consideration
+For MacOS after some iterations the gym simulator crashes.
+Therefore, for long runs it is better to use the bash script `running_experiments.bash`

+## Based on these proyects
 https://becominghuman.ai/getting-mario-back-into-the-gym-setting-up-super-mario-bros-in-openais-gym-8e39a96c1e41

 https://www.geeksforgeeks.org/q-learning-in-python/